 - Co-chair, Twin Cities Foot and Ankle Scientific Conference

-Podiatric residents embed on each service to gain comprehensive training in all aspects of patient care.
-Rotations occur at Hennepin County Medical Center, as well as three affiliated institutions within the Twin Cities: Abbott Northwestern Hospital, United Hospital, and Park Nicollet Methodist Hospital.
+Podiatric residents embed each service to gain comprehensive training in all aspects of patient care.
+Rotations occur at Hennepin Healthcare, as well as three affiliated institutions within the Twin Cities: Abbott Northwestern Hospital, United Hospital, and Park Nicollet Methodist Hospital.

 Residents begin hands-on clinical experience from day one in each rotation and increase their independence according to skill development.

-First-year residents train at HCMC and gain clinical experience on various rotations, including medical and medical subspecialties, and surgery and surgical subspecialties.
+First-year residents train at Hennepin Healthcare and gain clinical experience on various rotations, including medical and medical subspecialties, and surgery and surgical subspecialties.
 PGY-1 residents function as team members, develop skills in managing patients in a podiatric outpatient clinic, and gain exposure to basic and common podiatric surgery.

 In addition, each resident undertakes a research project for study throughout the residency, with assistance from our full-time research director.